 Eddie backed away.
 They had both a mutual friend who had died of cancer in ’64, so he believes that this might be the reason Eddie stopped his involvement.

 The Second Attack, Jack Donovan Barely Escapes Alive

-The next day at the television station on July 18th, 1973, everyone was doing their interviews for the next towns, including the McGuire Twins as well as the Garvins.
+The next day at the television station on July 18th, 1973, everyone was doing their interviews for the next towns, including the McGuire Twins and the Garvins.
 Nick Gulas, who had been on vacation, made it back but was late arriving.
-Donovan remembers, “Len Rossi came in and picked me out of the crowd and said, ‘Come here, I want to talk to you.
-Nick and Jarrett want to talk to you.’”
+Donovan remembers, "Len Rossi came in and picked me out of the crowd and said, ‘Come here, I want to talk to you.
+Nick and Jarrett want to talk to you.’"

 Donovan replied, "Yeah, I probably know what it’s about."
 He imagined it was about the night before, but Rossi didn’t address it.

 Rossi replied, "I don’t know what it’s about."
 He looked at his watch and said, "I have to go do an interview for Johnson City."